hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 kubectl label namespace <namespace_name> istio-injection=enabled --overwrite
 ```

-After all edits to your namespace, the namespace would look similar as shown below.
+After all edits to your namespace, the namespace  should look similar as shown below.

-**Note:** You can edit further if you want using following command, but take care that your resulting yaml is not invalid.
+**Note:** If you want to, you can edit further using the following command.
+But take care that your resulting yaml is not invalid.
 You can validate your yaml using any online validator available.

 ```shellsession
 kubectl edit ns <namespace_name>